inigo-irigaray/CNN-Image-Classifier-PyTorch/README.md

 This project aims to build a command line application that can be trained on any set of labeled images.
 It has been broken down in 2 parts.
 The first part is the implementation on a jupyter notebook of the VGGnet architecture on a dataset of flower images to generate the code for a deep learning image classifier ([Classifier Development](https://github.com/inigo-irigaray/CNN-Image-Classifier-PyTorch/tree/master/Classifier-Development)).
 The second part is the generalization of the code to create a convolutional neural network that allows the user to create his/her own classifier on any image dataset ([CNN model](https://github.com/inigo-irigaray/CNN-Image-Classifier-PyTorch/tree/master/CNNmodel)).

 **1. Loading, preprocessing and visualizing the dataset.** The first step was developing a the functions to load, pre-process and display the data.
-It can be helpful for the user to visualize data beforehand to familirarize himself/herself with the set.
+It can be helpful for the user to visualize data beforehand to familiarize himself/herself with the set.
 (These functions can be found on [utility-functions.py](https://github.com/inigo-irigaray/CNN-Image-Classifier-PyTorch/blob/master/CNNmodel/utility_functions.py))

 **2. Training the image classifier on the dataset.** Secondly, the training dataset is processed through the pipeline to train the neural network.
 (These functions can be found on [train.py](https://github.com/inigo-irigaray/CNN-Image-Classifier-PyTorch/blob/master/CNNmodel/train.py) and [CNNmodel.py](https://github.com/inigo-irigaray/CNN-Image-Classifier-PyTorch/blob/master/CNNmodel/CNNmodel.py))